tunaphish/blog/content/notes/inbox.md

 I have such a strong vision in my mind for this lifestyle.
 I'm not sure where it comes from. but a big open space where I live. basically a big ol art studio. there's a lofted bed I sleep at. north facing wall (not actually north but upwards) that is one big window with a ton of plants framing it. a lot of them herbs to be used in cooking. a well used kitchen where I prep most of my meals (rarely going out). on the west wall there's a bathroom that doesn't get much emphasis. on the southwest is where the entertainment area is at with a dipped section, a couch, coffee table and a large tv (maybe projector now).  on the southeast wall is where I mount my bike. it's next to a workstation with a bunch of tools on a pegboard.
 What I use those tools on besides my bike I don't actually know. in the center is a bunch of open space although I usually imagine some gym rings hanging down for some quick calistenics.

 the vibe is just a well put together man. it's fairly palatable to most people.
 I envisioned it being dark and moody for the most part. lots of dark wood and black accents and metals. very industrial. palatable for most people that's has a fairly modern masculine slant.
 I have a pretty regular routine and meet with people regularly but come back to this alcove. a dream from another life maybe.

+# mind dump
+yesterday
+everytime I buy new clothes I should pose with it and take a pic Not paid according to how hard you work.
+Rather how hard you are to replace. one issue with not planning the night before is I often forget what targeted research I should be doing.

+yesterday was kind of a meh day. didn't really accomplish much. went to a harbor city which rena absolutely loathed : ) then we went to get some snacks that she was dissapointed by. life sucks and then you die!

+> My only experience of the world ahs been one in which personal appeal is paramount and self-exposure is encouraged; this legitimately unfortunate paradigm, inhabited first by women and now generalized to the entire internet, is what trolls loathe and actively repudiate.
+They destablize an internet built on transparency and likability.
+They pull us back towards the chaotic and the unknown

+# taking weightlifting more seriously
+Actually doing research in it again.
+There's a lot of concepts I keep close to chest like compound lifting and linear progression but there's is actually a lot of nuance sometimes.
+Hmm might be digging too far into the weeds though.
+Remeber pareto principle and to focus on the most important things.
+In this case, lift heavy, eat protein and sleep a lot.

+There's one addendum to this for me though and that is avoid lower back injury!
+Squatting and deadlifting have been consistently fucking me up and I need to stay vigilant about it.
+I think core work is something obvious I am lacking that I need to work on before looking into other things.
+I should also make sure deep stretching my back after working out is not exacerbating things.

+# ebike vs regular bike
+There are a lot of things that are kind of far to actually walk but make sense to bike for.
+Even if I just leave this bike at the office : O
+If I bring the dog backpack I carry pixel on my back and just carry her out to rena's fairly easily.
+Although it's like a five minute walk either way.

+But I won't be as against errands.
+Or dashing back to the apartment.
+I wonder if there are people out there who do bike deliveries just for funsies.
+There's actually not a lot of downside for that.

+ebike
+- actually travel distances (can I actually handle half an hour commutes on a bike?
+I'm not sure...)

+bike
+- I own it
+  - I can customize it
+-